 Now, you'll find some mad ones come along these lines.
 We have a mad one right now that is in progress.
 A management organization by policy must be supported by the service organization to which it is attached.
 Why?
 If it's any damn good as a management organization, the service organization to which it is attached will be able to make enough money.
 And if it's not good enough as a management organization to do that, it has no business hanging on somebody else's heels to hell and gone on the other side of the world.
 Right?
-So the policy worked out, and it was worked out over years, and we found out definitely that a management organization of a continent or something like that had to be supported by the service organization to which is was attached.
+So the policy worked out, and it was worked out over years, and we found out definitely that a management organization to which is was attached.
 If that didn't happen, all was lost.
 But what do you know?
 Very few people ever got this fact.
 Why?
 There was nobody there to check out the policy letter.
 And that condition exists right at this present moment.